 Scott Bell began his career in Behavioral Health with LifeSkills, Inc. in 1998 with an entry-level job working in residential substance abuse and addiction treatment.
 He left in 2000 to work in Nashville with multiple addiction providers and in 2002 worked on his first electronic health record selection and implementation.
 In 2003 he left the clinical side of the house and became an EMR Administrator.
 In 2005 he was tasked with the selection and implementation of another EMR with the same provider.
 In 2007, Scott left the provider side and went to work for an EMR vendor.
 During this time he worked as an installation specialist, a business analyst and a project manager.

 In 2010 he returned to LifeSkills, Inc. and worked as a HIPAA privacy and security officer as well as the corporate compliance officer.
 In 2016 Scott worked with the developmental, clinical, billing and IT departments to select an EMR that would replace the EMR that LifeSkills, Inc. had used for 15 years.
 In 2017 Scott returned to the IT side of the house as the EHR administrator for LifeSkills, Inc. and is responsible for the implementation of CareLogic.

 Prior to Qualifacts, Robert was a manager with Accenture, where he worked with Fortune 100 clients to implement enterprise software systems, such as SAP and PeopleSoft.
-He also worked with Electronic Data Systems (EDS) in the implementation of state Medicaid and with IBM toward the development of educational products.
+He also worked with Electronic Data Systems (EDS) and with IBM toward the development of educational products.

 Robert graduated with a degree in Management Information Systems from Auburn University.